PewhProgrammer/homework/bosh/WORKSHEET.md

 Before any deployment, we will have to spin-up the Director VM which has its very own stemcell and packages.
 The director is responsible for the orchestration and manages the agents.

-1. Bosh receives stemcells and releases.
-This data describes the deployed systems in respect to OS, jobs and running softwares.
+1. Bosh receives stemcells and releases from the operator.
+This data describes the to-be deployed system in respect to OS, jobs and running softwares.
 2. Bosh deploys the software systems using a deployment manifest (.yml).
 Several instances are deployed progressively.
 3. Bosh monitors the instances for malfunctions continuously.
 It is able to restart instances
 4. Bosh can be told to apply a rolling-update using the deployment manifest.